wilmTap/analytics-udd/udd/student.md

 Int

 ###Notes
-If a learner's learning difficulty is unknown, then code '99' should be used for those cases Omitting this property may hinder the development or use of an effective analytics model.
+If a learner's learning difficulty is unknown, then code '99' should be used for those cases.
+Omitting this property may hinder the development or use of an effective analytics model.

 ##DISABILITY1